 St. Francis Vegetable Garden Board Member and Rienzi Market Coordinator

 - Definition of Vendor: “Vendor” is defined as the producer of the goods sold and includes the spouse, siblings, children, parents, and employees of the vendor who assist in the cultivation of the product.
 All products sold must be grown or produced within the State of Louisiana.
 All products sold must be grown or produced by the vendors unless otherwise approved by the Market Coordinator as stipulated in the resale rule below.
 This is a no craft market.

-- Resale: Resale must be approved by May 7th by the Market Coordinator and can only be for those items produced within the State of Louisiana and NOT currently being grown and sold by other growers already participating in the market.
+- Resale: Resale must be approved by the Market Coordinator and can only be for those items produced within the State of Louisiana and NOT currently being grown and sold by other growers already participating in the market.
 All questions concerning resale are to be directed to the Market Coordinator.
 Resale will not be allowed under any circumstances for vegetable and fruit producers.
 An example of a resale exemption could be a local butcher that does not raise the cattle but otherwise cuts, seasons, and prepares the meat for sale.
 If there is not another producer at the market that raises the animal it processes to sell, an exemption would likely be approved.
 Another example might be cane syrup, made by a producer who doesn’t grow the cane but produces this product.